 You can get there by catching the Sandringham line train from Balaclava Station to Brighton Beach.

-There are 82 of these boxes lining the shore and they’re considered a status symbol.
+There are 82 Brighton Beach boxes lining the shore and they’re considered a status symbol.
 Ownership is open to locals only and they’re not cheap, costing upwards of $300,000 AUD.